Welcome to Checkr! >

 After the candidate consents to the report, the report appears in the dashboard with a Pending status.
 The Candidates page shows report status changes.
 Select a report to read returned records or results.

 You can receive email notifications when a report status changes.
 Use the Account page in the Checkr Dashboard to define your email preferences.

 All user roles can review background reports.

-After a report completes, click your candidate's name on the Candidates page of the dashboard to open the report.
-The report shows all screenings processed for that report.
-Color-coded formatting based on the results of a specific screening helps you quickly recognize which screening caused the Consider report status.
+After a report completes, select your candidate's name on the Candidates page of the dashboard to open the report.
+The report shows all searches for that report.

 Based on the information in the report, use the report's Actions section to select one of the two options:

 - Engage: You reviewed the report and intend to hire or place the candidate.

 - Pre-adverse action: You reviewed report information with the Consider status and decided that you intend not to hire or place the candidate based on that information.

 Selecting Engage changes the candidate's status in the dashboard and adds their data to the analytics charts.